form-action Content-Security-Policy Bypass And Other Tactics For Dealing With The CSP

 Dangling Markup Injections

-Some of these attacks do not require any user-interaction but they can be blocked by means of other CSP directives such as img-src, font-src and frame-src.
-The <area> attack requires 1 click from the user but it cannot be blocked by any CSP directive.
+Some of these attacks do not require any user-interaction but they can be blocked by means of other CSP directives such as img-src, style-src and frame-src.

 Limitations: these attacks do not consume the whole document, and there must be a closing-quote somewhere in the document for the injection to work.